confluentinc/event-streaming-patterns/docs/event-stream/event-streaming-platform.md

 ---
 seo:
   title: Event Streaming Platform
-  description: Event Streming Platforms, like Apache Kafka®, allow businesses to design processes and applications around Event Streams.
+  description: Event Streaming Platforms, like Apache Kafka®, allow businesses to design processes and applications around Event Streams.
 ---

 # Event Streaming Platform
 Companies are rarely built on a single datastore and a single application to interact with it.
 Typically a company may have hundreds or thousands of applications, databases, data warehouses, or other data stores.
 The company's data is spread across these resources and the interconnection between them is immensely complicated.
 In larger enterprises, multiple lines of business can complicate the situation even further.
-Modern software architectures, like microservices and SaaS applications, are also adding complexity as engineers are tasked with weaving the entire infastructure together cohesively.
+Modern software architectures, like microservices and SaaS applications, are also adding complexity as engineers are tasked with weaving the entire infrastructure together cohesively.

 Furthermore, companies can no longer survive without reacting to [Events](../event/event.md) within their business in real-time.
 Customers and business partners expect immediate reactions and rich interactive applications.
 Today, data is in motion, and engineering teams needs to model applications to process business requirements as a stream of [Events](../event/event.md), not as data at rest, sitting idly in a traditional data store.